collective/collective.vdexvocabulary/README.rst

 `IMS VDEX`_ is a standard for exchanging vocabularies.
-``collective.vdexvocabulary`` bridges between vdex vocabularies and zope vocabularies, so you can easily use it in systems like Plone/ Zope, Pyramid or any other Zope-Toolkit supporting system.
+``collective.vdexvocabulary`` bridges between vdex vocabularies and zope vocabularies (``zope.schema.vocabularies``), so you can easily use it in systems like Plone/ Zope, Pyramid or any other Zope-Toolkit supporting system.

 .. contents::